-Task J-Web Configuration Editor CLI Configuration Editor Create the forwarding class for assured 1.
+Task J-W eb Configuration Editor CLI Configuration Editor Create the forwarding class for assured 1.
 Click Configure next to Then.
-Enter forwarding Diffserv traffic-for example, af-class.
-2. In the Forwarding class box, type af-class. set then forwarding-class af-class Set the loss priority for the assured 3.
-From the Loss priority list, select low . set then loss-priority low low.
+Enter forwarding DiffServ traffic-for example, af-class.
+In the Forwarding class box, type af-class. set then forwarding-class af-class Set the loss priority for the assured 3.
+From the Loss priority list, select low . set then loss-priority low forwarding traffic class-for example, low.
 4. Click OK twice.
 Create the term for the expedited 1.
 Click Add new entry next to Term.
-From the [edit firewall filter mf-classifer] name-for example, expedited-forwarding.
-2. In the Rule name box, type expedited-forwarding. edit term expedited-forwarding Create the match condition for the 1.
+From the [edit firewall filter mf-classife forwarding traffic class, and give it a name-for example, 2.
+In the Rule name box, type hierarchy level, enter expedited-forwarding. expedited-forwarding. edit term expedited-forwarding Create the match condition for the 1.
 Click Configure next to From.
-Enter the destination address for expedited forwarding traffic class.
+Enter expedited forwarding traffic class.
 Use the destination address for expedited forwarding traffic-for example, 2.
-Click Add new entry next to Destination address. set from destination-address 192.168.66.77 192.168.66.77 In the Address box, type 192.168.66.77.
+Click Add new entry next to Destination address. set from destination-address 192.168.66.77 192.168.66.77.
+3. In the Address box, type 192.168.66.77 .
 4. Click OK twice.
 Create the forwarding class for expedited 1.
 Click Configure next to Then.
 Enter forwarding DiffServ traffic-for example, ef-class.
 2. In the Forwarding class box, type ef-class. set then forwarding-class ef-class Apply the policer for the expedited forwarding traffic class.
 Use the EF 3.
-From the Policer choice list, select Policer . set then policer ef-policer expedited forwarding DiffServ 4.
-In the Policer box, type ef-policer . traffic-ef-policer.
+From the Policer choice list, select Policer . set then policer ef-policer policer previously configured for expedited forwarding DiffServ 4.
+In the Policer box, type ef-policer. traffic-ef-policer.
 5. Click OK twice.
-(See "Configuring a Policer for a Firewall Filter" on page 306.)
+(See "Configuring a Policer for a Firewall Filter" on page 308.)
 Create the term for the network control 1.
 Click Add new entry next to Term.
-From the [edit firewall filter mf-classifer] traffic class, and give it a name-for example, network-control.
-2. In the Rule name box, type network-control. edit term network-control Create the match condition for the 1.
+From the [edit firewall filter mf-classife traffic class, and give it a name-for example, network-control .
+2. In the Rule name box, type hierarchy level, enter network-control. edit term network-control Create the match condition for the 1.
 Click Configure next to From.
 Enter network control traffic class.
 2. From the Precedence choice list, select Precedence . set from precedence net-control 3.
 Click Add new entry next to Precedence.
 4. From the Value keyword list, select net-control .
 5. Click OK twice.

-Table 127: Configuring and Applying a Firewall Filter for a Multifield Classifier (continued)
+Table 128: Configuring and Applying a Firewall Filter for a Multifield Classifier (continued)

-Table 127: Configuring and Applying a Firewall Filter for a Multifield Classifier (continued)
+Table 128: Configuring and Applying a Firewall Filter for a Multifield Classifier (continued)